wjko2/INQUISITIVE/README.md

 AP: 591\~695, 1051\~1445

+We release the WSJ and AP articles.

+Since Newsela is copyrighted, please obtain permission from newsela (<href>https://newsela.com/data</href>) first, and then send me an email to ask for the articles (wjko@outlook.com).

 # Note on span
 The Span_Start_Position	and Span_End_Position are calculated by counting the white spaces.
 Note that in some sentences there are consecutive white spaces.